altuslabsxyz/devnet-builder/README.md

 **Note:**
 - If balance parameters are not provided, devnet-builder will use sensible defaults (5000 consensus power worth of astable for balances, 100 consensus power for stake)
-- **All configuration is automatically determined by `fork_target` parameter**: chain-id, RPC endpoint, persistent peers, and snapshot URL
+- **All configuration is automatically determined by `fork_target` parameter**: stable tag, chain-id, RPC endpoint, persistent peers, and snapshot URL
 - **Uses snapshot-based sync by default for faster provisioning** (state-sync disabled)

 ### Workflow Steps